RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 parameters for common beam pixel and E-field coordinate systems include:

-- pixels in regularly gridded azimuth and zenith angle, E-field in components aligned azimuth and zenith angle in each pixel
+- pixels in regularly gridded azimuth and zenith angle, E-field in components aligned with azimuth and zenith angle in each pixel

   - ``Naxis_vec = 2``
   - ``Ncomponents_vec = 2``